Achievements to date

-- A total of 47 Retuerta horses, 47 Garrano horses, 13 Sayaguesa cows and 7 Maronesa cows have been released, to bring back natural grazing in the two reserves (including partial fencing and internal de-fencing measures).
-Both NGOs work on a LIFE project approved for the period 2013 to 2017.
+- A total of 87 Garrano horses, 35 Sayaguesa cows and 27 Maronesa cows graze in the two reserves (including partial fencing and internal de-fencing measures).
 The existing herd of 45 Garrano horses living in the Faia Brava reserve was added to the European Wildlife Bank.
 Through this, the herd will be under the temporary ownership of ATN to graze the Faia Brava reserve but also the surrounding areas in the Côa Valley and other areas in the Western Iberia rewilding area.

 - Agreement with 10 tourism companies to advertise nature activities in Faia Brava.

 - One of the two first of loans of Rewilding Europe Capital was received by the excellent Casa Cisterna – a guesthouse in a village close to the Faia Brava reserve in Portugal, which is actively involved in hosting and guiding visitors in the reserve and in the wider Côa valley rewilding area.
 The loan was issued to complete an extension to this boutique-style bed and breakfast.